 Future Champions: Envisioning a World That Works for All at EDGEof

-We walk through the doors of the creative clubhouse EDGEof in downtown Shibuya in Tokyo, to discover a sensory space filled with soothing scents, technicolor lights and a soft, ethereal soundscape.
-Glowing white chairs and lamps illuminate intimate corners as guests gather around the “vision bar” to take a cup of tea or sake, as well as a vintage card illustrating an archetype that embodies or inspires them.
+We walk through the doors of the creative clubhouse Edgeof in downtown Shibuya to discover a sensory space filled with soothing scents, technicolor lights, and a soft, ethereal soundscape.
+Glowing white chairs and lamps illuminated intimate corners as guests gathered around the “vision bar” to take a cup of tea or sake, and a card that illustrated their archetype.

-It is there we are welcomed by our hosts Daniel Goldman, a co-founder of Edgeof, and Scott Levkoff, founder of The Mystic Midway of California, and into the fantastical “leadership funhouse,” the idyllic setting for their 2-hour immersive journey titled Future Champions, a project of Prosperity Exchange, which ran as a series of events from June 18–23.
-I am joined there by the Food Innovation Program’s research fellows, whose adventures in Japan aligned serendipitously with this unique event.
+We are welcomed by our hosts Daniel Goldman, co-founder of Edgeof, and Scott Levkoff, founder of The Mystic Midway of California, and brought into the fantastical “leadership funhouse,” the idyllic setting for Future Champions, a series of 2-hour immersive journeys that ran from June 18–23.
+I am joined in the space by the Food Innovation Program’s research fellows whose Global Mission in Japan aligned serendipitously with this unique event.

 “Added to these capabilities is the notion of a change ‘signature’ — your own unique way of making change happen,” she writes.
 “Leaders in business settings need all of these capabilities to be successful and need to cycle through them on an ongoing basis.”

-Levkoff and Goldman, inspired by Ancona’s curriculum, applied her leadership framework to the Future Champions event by inviting participants to explore a “mythic landscape” of inquiry and entrepreneurial mindsets that foster continuous learning.
+Levkoff and Goldman, inspired by Ancona’s curriculum, applied her leadership framework to Future Champions by inviting participants to explore a “mythic landscape” of inquiry and entrepreneurial mindsets that foster continuous learning.

-To help guide the participants through their leadership journey, the hosts invited special guests, including myself, to serve as “sage” advisors.
-Each of us had the honor of creating a safe space for sharing personal stories, and of representing the wisdom found within each of the leadership capabilities: visioning, sense-making, inventing and relating.
+To help guide the participants through their leadership journey, the hosts invited me and some special guests to serve as “sage” advisors.
+Each of us had the honor of creating a safe space for sharing personal stories and the wisdom found within each of the leadership capabilities: visioning, sense-making, inventing, and relating.

-Grouped in teams of four, the participants, which included the Food Innovation research fellows, move from station to station defining and refining the visions they wish to bring into the world, as well as discovering their own distinct ways of making change happen.
+Grouped in teams of four, the participants moved from station to station defining and refining the visions they wished to bring into the world and discovering their own distinct ways of making change happen.

-Each journey begins at the “visioning station” guided by my colleague at the Future Food Institute, Beatriz Jacoste.
-About four participants join her at a corner of the room, next to a keyboardist making ambient sounds.
-Jacoste starts by sharing her own personal vision as inspiration: “My vision is that all people reach their fullest potential,” she says.
-Jacoste then holds a small hourglass in her hand to keep the time as each participant shares her or his vision of the world they are driven to create in the future.
+Each journey began at the “visioning station” guided by my colleague at the Future Food Institute, Beatriz Jacoste.
+The first team joined her in a corner of the room, next to a keyboardist creating ambient sounds.
+Jacoste started by sharing her personal vision as inspiration: “that all people reach their fullest potential.”
+Jacoste held a small hourglass in her hand to keep the time as each participant also shared the vision they are driven to create in the future.

-Soon afterward, a young man approaches the group.
+Soon afterward, a young man approached the group.
 “I am the spirit of time.
-It is now time to move to the next station,” he says, directing participants to the “cartographer’s table,” a map the paints a broader view of the four categories, and then over to my station, the “sense-making station.”
-There, we sit on glowing white benches below a tall wall of mirrors, symbolic of the need for self reflection to make sense of ourselves and the world around us.
+It is now time to move to the next station,” he said, directing participants to the “cartographer’s table,” a map the paints a broader view of the four categories, and then over to my station, the “sense-making station.”
+There, we at on glowing white benches below a tall wall of mirrors, which symbolized the need for self-reflection to make sense of ourselves and the world around us.
 As Ancona wrote, “without understanding where we are, we cannot get to the world we envision.”

-With this concept in mind, I share my own vision and sense of the world — “One of my visions is of a world where all humans have found their ‘ikigai,’ which is Japanese for ‘reason for being,’” I said.
+With this concept in mind, I shared my own vision and sense of the world.
+“One of my visions is of a world where all humans have found their ‘ikigai,’ which is Japanese for ‘reason for being,’” I said.
 “But many of us experience existential frustration, confusion and fear of the unknown.
 How can we learn to trust the process and harness our energy to design a meaningful life?”
-I then invite the participants to share their personal discovery of the world, providing perspective as they map a new terrain, a process that prepares them for the next station — “inventing.”
+I then invited the participants to share their personal discovery of the world, providing perspective as they mapped a new terrain, a process that prepared them for the next station — “inventing.”

-At a station made of white miniature houses and other inventive shapes, Christian Schmitz, Ambassador to Japan at World Innovations Forum, walks participants through the steps needed to achieve their vision for the future.
-One-by-one participants explore ways to get from the world of now to the world of their vision.
+In the space made of white miniature houses and other inventive shapes, Christian Schmitz, Ambassador to Japan at World Innovations Forum, walked participants through the steps needed to achieve their vision for the future.
+One-by-one, participants explored ways to get from the world “of now” to the world “of their vision.”

-Amidst this thoughtful discussion, the “spirit of time” whisks participants away to the final station — “relating,” which is guided by Eric Siu, founder of Touchy Human Camera.
-Here, they explore the community and connections with people they can cultivate to make their visions reality.
-This station reflects the purpose of Future Champions — to connect and build supportive relationships with our fellow leaders and adventurers.
+The “spirit of time” soon whisked participants away to the final station — “relating,” which was guided by Eric Siu, founder of Touchy Human Camera.
+Here, they explored how to cultivate community to help make their visions reality.
+This station reflected the purpose of Future Champions — to connect and build supportive relationships with our fellow leaders and adventurers.